International fishery management arrangements

-Several fish stocks of commercial importance to Australia have ranges extending outside the Australian Fishing Zone (AFZ) into the high seas and the Exclusive Economic Zones (EEZs) of other countries.
+Several fish stocks of commercial importance to Australia have ranges extending outside the Australian Fishing Zone (AFZ) into the high seas and the Exclusive Economic Zones of other countries.
 These stocks are important for Australia in providing economic benefits for the Australian fishing industry.
 They require regional cooperative action for effective management.
 Management responsibility is shared by multiple governments through international instruments (conventions and agreements), which are often implemented through a regional fisheries management organisation (RFMO) or other international body (Figure 20.1).
 As a party to these international instruments, Australia implements measures agreed by the relevant body in managing its domestic fishery; in a number of cases, Australia’s domestic standards exceed those agreed internationally.
 Australia’s continued engagement in international fisheries processes is critical to supporting access for the Australian fishing industry, and promoting responsible management to ensure sustainability of the fisheries and the ecosystems that support them.

-This chapter provides an introduction to international fisheries arrangements to which Australia is a party.
+This chapter introduces the international fisheries arrangements to which Australia is a party.
 Status reports for the domestic fisheries that target stocks that are managed under international instruments are provided in Chapters 21–28.
 Although the fisheries of Torres Strait are also managed under an international agreement, they differ substantially from the fisheries described here and are therefore addressed separately in Chapters 15–19.

-Through participation in RFMOs and other international fisheries bodies, Australia aims to implement its commitments and obligations under overarching international instruments, including the:
+Through participation in RFMOs and other international fisheries bodies, Australia implements its commitments and obligations under overarching international instruments, including the:

 - 1982 United Nations Convention on the Law of the Sea (UNCLOS)

 - 1995 Agreement for the Implementation of the Provisions of the United Nations Convention on the Law of the Sea of 10 December 1982 relating to the Conservation and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks (UN Fish Stocks Agreement)

 - 1995 United Nations Food and Agriculture Organization (FAO) Code of Conduct for Responsible Fisheries